scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Control Plane Root Certificate {#cp-root-cert}

-The private key of the Control Plane root certificate is used to sign Control Plane issuing CA certificates.
-Consequently, the public key of the Control Plane Root certificate is used to verify Control Plane issuing CA certificates, i.e. root certificates determine which ASes act as a CA in an ISD.
+The private key of the control plane root certificate is used to sign control plane issuing CA certificates.
+Consequently, the public key of the control plane Root certificate is used to verify control plane issuing CA certificates, i.e. root certificates determine which ASes act as a CA in an ISD.

-In X.509 terms, Control Plane root certificates are CA certificates.
+In X.509 terms, control plane root certificates are CA certificates.
 For simplicity, this document calls them 'root certificates', distinguishing them from the subordinate 'issuing CA certificates'.
 Root certificates are self-signed; the issuer and subject are the same entity, and the public key within the certificate is used to verify its own signature.
-The public key of the Control Plane root certificate and proof of ownership of the private key are embedded in the TRC of an ISD, via the self-signed Control Plane root certificate.
-This facilitates the bootstrapping of trust within an ISD, and marks the Control Plane root certificates as the starting point of an ISD's certificate verification path.
+The public key of the control plane root certificate and proof of ownership of the private key are embedded in the TRC of an ISD, via the self-signed control plane root certificate.
+This facilitates the bootstrapping of trust within an ISD, and marks the control plane root certificates as the starting point of an ISD's certificate verification path.

-The RECOMMENDED maximum validity period of a Control Plane root certificate is 5 years.
+The RECOMMENDED maximum validity period of a control plane root certificate is 5 years.

-**Note**: The TRC of each ISD contains a trusted set of Control Plane root certificates, and this set builds the root of each ISD's verification path.
+**Note**: The TRC of each ISD contains a trusted set of control plane root certificates, and this set builds the root of each ISD's verification path.
 For more information on the selection of this trusted set of root certificates, see [](#trc-specification).

 ## Control Plane Issuing CA Certificate

-The private key of the Control Plane issuing CA certificate is used to sign Control Plane AS certificates.
-Consequently, Control Plane issuing CA certificates holding the public key of the Control Plane CA are used to verify Control Plane AS certificates.
+The private key of the control plane issuing CA certificate is used to sign control plane AS certificates.
+Consequently, control plane issuing CA certificates holding the public key of the control plane CA are used to verify control plane AS certificates.

-The public key needed to verify the issuing CA certificate is in a Control Plane root certificate.
+The public key needed to verify the issuing CA certificate is in a control plane root certificate.
 Issuing CA certificates do not bundle the root certificate needed to verify them.
 In order to verify an issuing CA certificate, a pool of root certificates must first be extracted from one or more active TRCs (as described in [](#signing-verifying-cp-messages)).

-The RECOMMENDED maximum validity period of a Control Plane issuing CA certificate is 15 days.
+The RECOMMENDED maximum validity period of a control plane issuing CA certificate is 15 days.
 This is much shorter than root certificates, which have a longer recommended maximum validity period, because they are part of the TRC of an ISD, which itself also has a longer recommended maximum validity (see {{table-2}}).
 This ensures that the TRC need not be updated all the time and is thus relatively stable.

 ## Control Plane AS Certificate

 SCION ASes sign control plane messages, such as Path Construction Beacons, with their AS private key.
-Consequently, Control Plane AS certificates holding the corresponding AS public key are required to verify control plane messages.
+Consequently, control plane AS certificates holding the corresponding AS public key are required to verify control plane messages.

-In X.509 terms, Control Plane AS certificates are end entity certificates.
+In X.509 terms, control plane AS certificates are end entity certificates.
 That is, they cannot be used to verify other certificates.

 The RECOMMENDED maximum validity period of a CP AS certificate is 3 days.